crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-cybersecurity-technologies/README.md

 These operate at Layer 7 (the Application layer).
 Instead of just forwarding packets, they act as an intermediary.

-Contrast: A proxy firewall terminates the client connection and initiates a new one to the server on its behalf.
+A proxy firewall terminates the client connection and initiates a new one to the server on its behalf.
 It can inspect the actual content of the traffic (e.g., specific HTTP commands, SQL queries, etc.), which a Layer 3/4 packet filter is completely blind to.

+Most firewalls now have some form of proxy server architecture.

 **Next-Generation Firewalls (NGFWs)**

 Packet filtering firewalls are the oldest and most basic type.
 Packet filtering firewalls can be contrasted with firewalls that operate at higher layers of the OSI model and make more intelligent packet filtering decisions.

 NGFWs can perform stateful and Application layer packet filtering, in addition to: